david8203/quotes/README.md

 # Quotes
+an application where one is able to down vote a quote or up vote it see the best comment etc..
+# Author
+David Ndungu
+## Technologies used
+* HTML
+* CSS
+* Typescript
+* Angular
+* Javascript

 * This project was generated with Angular CLI version 12.0.0.

 * The project is a Quote application that allows one to: